mzh-sc/rbfn-pde-solver/README.md

 The mathematical background of RbfnPdeSolver is described in [Solving boundary value problems of mathematical physics using radial basis function networks](https://link.springer.com/article/10.1134/S0965542517010079).

+Originally, the library was written in C# (see https://github.com/GitMaximZh/RBFN_PDE_Solver_CSharp).

 ### Tech

 The library has been written in Python and uses